MatthewAbebe31/Stockio/README.md

 # ajax-project

-A dynamic JavaScript application displays charts and financial ratios of equities from the stock market.
+A dynamic JavaScript application that displays charts and financial ratios of equities from the stock market.